Léon-Paul Classe: Bishop

 Classe was appointed Vicar Apostolic of Ruanda on 10 April 1922, and on 26 April 1922 was appointed Titular Bishop of Maxula Prates.

 Classe remained a committed supporter of the Tutsi ruling class.
 In a letter to the resident Belgian commissioner on 21 September 1927 he said that the young Tutsis would be a great help in helping the colony advance.
-The Hutus would much rather receive orders from the Tutsi nobles than from commoners.
+The Hutus would much rather receive orders from the Tutsi nobles than from commoners, he claimed.
 In 1930 he again said that suppressing the Tutsi caste would cause great damage, leading to anarchy and viciously anti-European communism.

-The Tutsis were intelligent, active, and able to understand progressive ideas.
+He felt the Tutsis were intelligent, active, and able to understand progressive ideas.